You Shouldn't Be Surprised That Trump's Niece Said He Used The N-Word & Antisemitic Slurs

 Trump historically failed to denounce neo-Nazis, and, just a few weeks ago, shared a video of Nazis screaming "white power."
 But fear not: in 2017 he assured everyone, "I am the least antisemitic person that you've ever seen in your entire life."

-Although there's a rich history of the president's behavior to back up Mary's stories, it's still jarring to hear a member of his own family confirm the President of the United States' casual use of the n-word, among other racist and offensive slurs against people of color.
-The list of Trump's defamations of different communities of color is too hard to recount in-full, but for now, Mary Trump's tell-all will likely fill in some of the blanks.
+Although there's a rich history of the president's behaviour to back up Mary's stories, it's still jarring to hear a member of his own family confirm the President of the United States' casual use of the n-word, among other racist and offensive slurs against people of colour.
+The list of Trump's defamations of different communities of colour is too hard to recount in-full, but for now, Mary Trump's tell-all will likely fill in some of the blanks.